Did you know that about 20% of small businesses fail in their first year?

 Where to look

-Finding a mentor for your Daytona Beach small business isn’t as hard as you might think.
+Finding a mentor for your Central Florida small business isn’t as hard as you might think.
 Put together a list of business people you know and fill it out with those you’re just acquainted with.
 Social media can be useful for this – and don’t forget to ask coworkers and colleagues if the fit seems right.

 You can also find a mentor using online services – in these days of Zoom conferences there’s no reason your mentor even has to be in the same city as you.